revanthmahindra/Agency-Website/README.md

 Website showcasing the services offered by Agency named Rev Agency, including web development, graphic design, and digital marketing.
 Demo Agency Website

+## Features
+- Responsive design using Bootstrap 5
+- Sections for Home, About, Services, FAQ, Contact, and Booking a Service
+- Integrated modal for service booking and payment with Stripe

 ## Setup and Installation

 1. **Clone the repository:**